-Yet despite notable achievements and an ever-growing organic sector, financial restrictions pose a constant challenge to our work.
+Despite notable achievements and an ever-growing organic sector, financial restrictions pose a constant challenge to our work.
 Already daunting tasks seem, at times, impossible and resourcefulness has become one of our key survival tools.

-Undeterred by financial and indeed other challenges, we remain committed to leading, uniting and assisting the organic movement in its full diversity.
+Undeterred by financial and other challenges, we remain committed to leading, uniting and assisting the organic movement in its full diversity.